Aperture: Application

 In addition to an aperture stop, a photographic lens may have one or more field stops, which limit the system's field of view.
-When the field of view is limited by a field stop in the lens (rather than at the film or sensor) vignetting results; this is only a problem if the resulting field of view is less than was desired.
+When the field of view is limited by a field stop in the lens rather than by the edge of the film or image sensor, it produces vignetting unless the stop is located at an intermediate image plane in the lens.
+This is only a problem if the resulting field of view is less than what was desired.

 In astronomy, the opening diameter of the aperture stop (called the aperture) is a critical parameter in the design of a telescope.
 Generally, one would want the aperture to be as large as possible, to collect the maximum amount of light from the distant objects being imaged.
 The size of the aperture is limited, however, in practice by considerations of its manufacturing cost and time and its weight, as well as prevention of aberrations (as mentioned above).

 Apertures are also used in laser energy control, close aperture z-scan technique, diffractions/patterns, and beam cleaning.
 Laser applications include spatial filters, Q-switching, high intensity x-ray control.

 In light microscopy, the word aperture may be used with reference to either the condenser (that changes the angle of light onto the specimen field), field iris (that changes the area of illumination on specimens) or possibly objective lens (forms primary images).
 See Optical microscope.